fsetti/milliq_mcgen_DY_lightMesons/decayMCP/README.md

 14. &Upsilon;(2S) &rarr; &zeta;<sup>+</sup>&zeta;<sup>&ndash;</sup>
 15. &Upsilon;(3S) &rarr; &zeta;<sup>+</sup>&zeta;<sup>&ndash;</sup>

+`outfile` is the name of the ROOT file to output to.

-`m_mCP` is the mass of the milli-charged particle.
+`m_mCP` is the mass of the milli-charged particle, in GeV.

 `n_events` is the number of events to generate.

-`outfile` is the name of the ROOT file to output to.
+`evtnum_offset" is the value at which to start numbering events (so if you're making multiple files, event numbers don't overlap).

 ### File format
 Output root tree has the following branches: